Reikiryo/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The document object model is more or less a object based version of the webpage.
+It allows the page to be manipulated through a scripting language.

 2. What is an event?

+Events represent states of things on the page, or things that have taken place.
+An event can be anything from pressing a button to loading the page itself.
+Any change to the page is an event.

 3. What is an event listener?

+An event listener is a method that watches for a certain event and initiates a callback function when that event takes place.

 4. Why would we convert a NodeList into an Array?

+Nodelists are an outdated way of storing data they do not offer the same functionality and ease as that of an array you may want to convert a nodelist to an array if you wanted to loop through the data.
+With a nodelist looping through would be very difficult while with an array one could just use the .forEach or .map methods.

 5. What is a component?

+A reusable modular peice of code.
+In most cases it is completely stand alone and will even act the same in a completely different project.

 ### Git Set up